papa-torb/adtruth/README.md

 ## Acknowledgments

 - **Founded by [Hongyi Shui](https://github.com/papa-torb)** - Building fraud protection for small businesses
-- Thanks to all contributors who are helping build AdTruth
 - Inspired by research from Stanford, MIT, and industry fraud detection papers
 - Special thanks to the open-source community for making projects like this possible